Is That All There Is? The Burnout Generation Wants Some Answers

 Connected to the "cool job" being a bourgeois preoccupation is the recognition that the omnipresence of the burnout conversation right now is due to relatively privileged workers experiencing it — including many who work in media, whose thoughts on burnout are inherently going to be more amplified.
 But, burnout, after all, has long been a regular feature of many low-wage, precarious jobs.

-"That's the thing — when middle class people realize it, it bumps it over into a majority realization," says Petersen.
-"Because, ostensibly, middle class people are the largest component of the United States or of most countries.
+"That's the thing — when middle class people realise it, it bumps it over into a majority realisation," says Petersen.
+"Because, ostensibly, middle class people are the largest component of most countries.
 And so that bumps it over into more shared public consciousness.
 I mean, it kind of sucks, right?
-You have to wait for the people who have previously been comfortable to realize something for it to become part of a larger conversation."
+You have to wait for the people who have previously been comfortable to realise something for it to become part of a larger conversation."

 Advertisement

-"I have internalized capitalism — which is when you really think of yourself only in terms of your ability to work," says Petersen.
+"I have internalised capitalism — which is when you really think of yourself only in terms of your ability to work," says Petersen.

 Petersen has some ideas about what to do: "It has to be things like making emailing after hours or slacking after hours into something that you actually get a talking-to about," she says.
 "A negative performance review instead of something that's implicitly praised because you're working all the time."